 IMCA was granted reaccreditation after being evaluated by ANSI on a range of activities set forth in ANSI’s standard.
 IMCA has, among other things, successfully demonstrated that CIMA certification requirements, policies and procedures are fair, objective, open and transparent.
 IMCA demonstrated sound management systems and a process that consistently distinguishes those who meet a global standard of competency and skills in investment management from those who do not.

 CIMA candidates must successfully demonstrate three years’ acceptable experience in financial services and pass two levels of certification exam, each with an average first-time pass rate of less than 60%.
-In addition, candidates must attend and complete an executive education program, currently offered in conjunction with The Wharton School, University of Pennsylvania, The University of Chicago Booth School of Business, and The Paul Woolley Centre of the University of Technology, Sydney.
+In addition, candidates must attend and complete an executive education program, currently offered in conjunction with The Wharton School, University of Pennsylvania, The University of Chicago Booth School of Business, and Investment Management Research Centre of University of Technology Sydney.

 Certifications, unlike degrees or educational designations, require proof of continued competency in the field in which one is certified.
 IMCA requires continuing education (CE) to help maintain and update certificants’ competence.
 All CIMA certificants are responsible for completing and reporting 40 hours of CE, which includes a minimum of two ethics hours, every two years.
 In addition, IMCA enforces adherence to its Code of Professional Responsibility through its Disciplinary Rules and Procedures, which are administered by a volunteer-run Professional Review Board.